 - Leave to cool.

-- Lined the base of a glass bowl with the sponge sandwiches.
+- Line the base of a glass bowl or decorative dish with the sponge sandwiches.

-- Scattered these over the the sponges reserving a few for decoration.
+- Scatter these over the the sponges reserving a few whole ones for decoration.

-- Folded a quarter of the cream into the chocolate custard.
+- Fold a quarter of the cream mixture into the chocolate custard.

-- Scattered the almonds, reserved cherries and 10g grated chocolate over the top.
+- Scatter the almonds, reserved cherries and grated chocolate over the top.